bangconghuynh/qsym2/README.md

 ## Usage

-There are two main ways of running QSym²: either via the command-line interface provided by the binary `qsym2`, or via the exposed Python bindings.
+There are two main ways of running QSym²:
+- via the command-line interface provided by the binary `qsym2`, or
+- via the exposed Python bindings.

 ### Command-line interface

+#### Scope

 This method is currently able to perform symmetry analysis of:
 - Slater determinants,